pradogusto/MyNetwork/README.md

 # My social network graph
-This presentation resume a project I’ve made where I display my Facebook network and do some analysis on it.
-It is coded in python, find the code in the jupiter Notebook /facebook_network.ipynb, you’ll have some explanations.
-Libraries used are Selenium for scrapping, NetworkX for building graphs, Plotly for visualization.
+This presentation resume a project I've made where I display my Facebook network and do some analysis on it.
+It is coded in python, find the code in the jupiter Notebook [facebook_network.ipynb](facebook_network.ipynb), you'll have some explanations.
+Libraries used are *Selenium* for scrapping, *NetworkX* for building graphs and *Plotly* for visualization.

 ![alt tag](https://github.com/pradogusto/MyNetwork/blob/master/pic/FB.png)
 Here is a plot where you can find the number of connection my friends have together : https://plot.ly/~pradogusto/0.embed